Steadying0235/gpu-screen-recorder-fork/README.md

 * libpipewire (and libspa which is usually part of libpipewire)

 # How to use
-Run `gpu-screen-recorder --help` to see all options and also examples.
+Run `gpu-screen-recorder --help` to see all options and also examples.\
+There is also a gui for the gpu screen recorder called [gpu-screen-recorder-gtk](https://git.dec05eba.com/gpu-screen-recorder-gtk/).
 ## Recording
 Here is an example of how to record your monitor and the default audio output: `gpu-screen-recorder -w screen -f 60 -a default_output -o ~/Videos/test_video.mp4`.
 Yyou can stop and save the recording with `Ctrl+C` or by running `killall -SIGINT gpu-screen-recorder`.